-He says "This was possible only because of the close working relationship between the vascular unit and the stroke unit.
+Consultant vascular surgeon Mahesh Pai adds: "These results are possible only because of the close working relationship between the vascular unit and the stroke unit.
 I am lucky to have very supportive anaesthetists, and experienced theatre and ward staff without whom we would not have achieved this.
 We hope to improve even further so not a single patient misses the 2-week deadline."